National League for Nursing - Nursing Education Research

 Question: I am a member of the NLN but I am not an RN.

-Am I edible to submit a grant NLN educational research grant proposal?
+Am I eligible to submit a grant NLN educational research grant proposal?

 All NLN members are eligible to apply for an NLN Nursing Education Research